aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/java/image-editing/crop-image-by-shifts/_index.md

 ---
 title: Crop Image by Shifts in Aspose.PSD for Java
-linktitle: Crop Image by Shifts in Aspose.PSD for Java
+linktitle: Crop Image by Shifts
 second_title: Aspose.PSD Java API
 description: Master image cropping with Aspose.PSD for Java.
 A comprehensive tutorial for seamless image manipulation.
 type: docs